apify/actor-vector-database-integrations/actors/milvus/README.md

-# Weaviate integration
+# Milvus integration

-The Apify Weaviate integration transfers selected data from Apify Actors to a Weaviate database.
+The Apify Milvus integration transfers selected data from Apify Actors to a Milvus database.
-It processes the data, optionally splits it into chunks, computes embeddings, and saves them to Weaviate.
+It processes the data, optionally splits it into chunks, computes embeddings, and saves them to Milvus.

 This integration supports incremental updates, updating only the data that has changed.
 This approach reduces unnecessary embedding computation and storage operations, making it suitable for search and retrieval augmented generation (RAG) use cases.

 💡 **Note**: This Actor is meant to be used together with other Actors' integration sections.
-For instance, if you are using the [Website Content Crawler](https://apify.com/apify/website-content-crawler), you can activate Weaviate integration to save web data as vectors to Weaviate.
+For instance, if you are using the [Website Content Crawler](https://apify.com/apify/website-content-crawler), you can activate Milvus integration to save web data as vectors to Milvus.

 ## How does it work?

-Apify Weaviate integration computes text embeddings and store them in Weaviate.
+Apify Milvus integration computes text embeddings and store them in Milvus.
-It uses [LangChain](https://www.langchain.com/) to compute embeddings and interact with [Weaviate](https://weaviate.io/).
+It uses [LangChain](https://www.langchain.com/) to compute embeddings and interact with [Milvus](https://milvus.io/).

 1. Retrieve a dataset as output from an Actor
 2. _[Optional]_ Split text data into chunks using `langchain`'s `RecursiveCharacterTextSplitter` (enable/disable using `performChunking` and specify `chunkSize`, `chunkOverlap`)
-3. _[Optional]_ Update only changed data in Weaviate (enable/disable using `enableDeltaUpdates`)
+3. _[Optional]_ Update only changed data in Milvus (enable/disable using `enableDeltaUpdates`)
 4. Compute embeddings, e.g. using `OpenAI` or `Cohere` (specify `embeddings` and `embeddingsConfig`)
 5. Save data into the database